netdata/netdata/docs/tutorials/monitor-ebpf-linux.md

 # Monitor eBPF metrics with Netdata

-eBPF (Extended Berkeley Packet Filter) is a virtual bytecode machine built into the Linux kernel that can used for advanced monitoring and tracing.
+eBPF (Extended Berkeley Packet Filter) is a virtual bytecode machine built into the Linux kernel that can be used for advanced monitoring and tracing.
 With eBPF, you can get detailed metrics about I/O and filesystem latency, CPU usage by process, and network performance.
 You can even use it for tracing, as you might `tcpdump` or `strace`.

 Brendan Gregg of Netflix has called eBPF a ["superpower"](http://www.brendangregg.com/blog/2016-03-05/linux-bpf-superpowers.html) and claims ["eBPF does to Linux